rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 Wim summarizes and links whatever is here: https://github.com/rdkit/rdkit/issues/3052

-Instructions how to setup IDE here: https://github.com/rdkit/rdkit/issues/3052 .
-Extended instruction on how to set up your environment for Python development are here: https://greglandrum.github.io/rdkit-blog/posts/2020-03-30-setting-up-an-environment.html
+Instructions how to setup IDE are here: https://github.com/rdkit/rdkit/issues/3052 .
+Extended instruction on how to set up your environment for Python development are here in a post on the [RDKit blog](https://greglandrum.github.io/rdkit-blog/posts/2020-03-30-setting-up-an-environment.html).
+At the bottom, it includes a recipe for cloning a local fork on which you can then run and test the updated code.